All Episodes

 And if you sign it, that means you verified something.

-He signed it three times, but yet he admitted in January, the very same day he signed the second FISA application, the first renewal application, and then sign one thereafter, that he couldn't verify what even people like Andrew McCabe and Sally Yates said were the bulk of information needed to obtain the warrants to spy on a political candidate using a dirty,
+He signed it three times, but yet he admitted in January, the very same day he signed the second FISA application, the first renewal application, and then signed one thereafter, that he couldn't verify what even people like Andrew McCabe and Sally Yates said were the bulk of information needed to obtain the warrants to spy on a political candidate using a dirty,

-untrue, debunked dossier of the other candidate.
+untrue, debunk dossier of the other candidate.

 And he won't say a single negative word about Comey.

-He says, Well, you've been very political and appropriately so at times.
+He says, well, you've been very political and appropriately so at times.

-I just find it stunning that you can't say in my view that he was a terrible FBI director.
+I just find it stunning that you can't say, in my view, that he was a terrible FBI director.

 Well, if you sign a warrant and you don't have any information, that doesn't make sense.